andrea-farioli/strong_password_generator/README.md

 ## How

-The algorithm to create passwords is based on the Javascript language and allocated in a separated file from the main.js.
+The algorithm to create passwords is built on the Javascript language in the password_generator.js file.

 ## Why